erfinw/test_salestok/README.md

 # test_salestok
 Hallo.

-Dont Forget to change into your user and password Database
+Do not forget to change the user password database in accordance with your settings